 Before you arrive for your procedure, there are a number of preparations and arrangements that should be made.
 Taking care of these items before your procedure will help your hospital visit go as smoothly as possible, and may help you have a faster recovery.

 We want to help you understand some of the ways we work to provide a safe environment for you.
 You are part of the health care team.
-Safe and effective health care requires your participation, by involving you, we work together to ensure your safety.
+Safe and effective health care requires your participation.
+By involving you, we work together to ensure your safety.

 All staff should cleanse their hands before and after providing your care.
 You may notice staff using the hand sanitizer located in patient rooms and hallways.
 This is as effective as hand washing when used properly.
-A friendly reminder, by you, to anyone if they forget to cleanse their hands is always appropriate.
+Give a friendly reminder to anyone who forgets to cleanse their hands.

-Pre-op Antibiotic:Depending on the type of surgery your physician may order an antibiotic to be given through your IV shortly before your procedure to help prevent infection.
+Depending on the type of surgery your physician may order an antibiotic to be given through your IV shortly before your procedure to help prevent infection.

 Showering prior to your surgery helps decrease the bacteria present on your skin that could cause an infection at your surgical site.

 - For certain procedures, your preadmission nurse will recommend showering with a special soap (chlorhexidine gluconate 4%).
 This soap should not be used on the head, face, private areas or mucus membranes.
 This soap performs its antibacterial function without scrubbing.
 Remember to wash gently.